Audits by association

 Newbies

-New-kid audits are common.
+• New-kid audits are common.
 A chunk of new businesses are always audited in those first few years in business.
-This is when you’ll be thankful you’ve had a quality chartered accountant on your team since day dot.
+This is when you’ll be relieved you’ve had a reputable accountant on your team since day dot.